SCHUNK-SE-Co-KG/schunk_force_torque_sensor/README.md

 ---

 A ROS2 driver for SCHUNK force-torque sensors with 1000 Hz data streaming, automatic reconnection, and lifecycle management.
+Works with SCHUNK FT-Sensors with Ethernet Interface Box (FTS IFB-EN Ident.-Number 1651726 or FTS IFB-EN-IP67 Ident.-Number 1651748).

 ## Features